Sloperium/sloperium.github.io/content/cython.md

 ### Let's have a look at performance

-As an example I will look at two of implementations of the fibonacci sequences from the post <a href="https://sloperium.wordpress.com/2018/08/18/calculating-the-last-digits-of-large-fibonacci-numbers/">Calculating the last digits of large fibonacci numbers</a>
+As an example I will look at two of the implementations of the fibonacci sequences from the post [Calculating the last digits of large fibonacci numbers](https://sloperium.wordpress.com/2018/08/18/calculating-the-last-digits-of-large-fibonacci-numbers/).
+Calculating the last digits of large fibonacci numbers</a>

 *It is worth noting that the fibonacci numbers are perhaps not the best example, both in terms of code, but also as one would have to take extreme care when dealing with larger numbers where integer overflows and the like becomes a real issue.*